Ignacio687/proyecto_tif_backend/README_ARCHITECTURE.md

 ## 🏗️ Architecture Patterns

 ### Dependency Injection
 The application uses a dependency injection container (`app/dependencies.py`) to manage service instances and their dependencies.
-This promotes loose coupling and makes testing easier.
+This promotes loose coupling, makes testing easier, and ensures singleton behavior for database connections.

 ### Repository Pattern
 Data access is abstracted through repository interfaces, making it easy to swap data sources or add caching layers without changing business logic.